Pulmonary artery banding: Surgical technique

 The goal of PAB is to reduce pulmonary artery pressure and excess pulmonary blood flow.
 PAB involves the insertion of a band around the pulmonary artery to reduce blood flow into the lungs.
 A variety of banding materials are used; one commonly used material is polytetrafluoroethylene.
 The band is wrapped around the main pulmonary artery and fixed into place.
 Once inserted, the band is tightened, narrowing the diameter of the pulmonary artery to reduce blood flow to the lungs and reduce pulmonary artery pressure.
 PAB followed by later repair is a common surgical alternative when early definitive repair is high-risk.

 Limiting factors

 One major difficulty with PAB is assessing the optimal tightness of band, as minimal changes to the diameter of the pulmonary artery can have drastic effects on resistance and blood flow.
 The pulmonary band can also migrate away from the original placement and lead to stenosis, in which the blood vessel becomes too narrow.
-There have also been reports of hardening of the vessels around the band due to buildup of calcium deposits and scarring of the pulmonary artery wall beneath the band, which can also inhibit blood flow.
+There have also been reports of hardening of the vessels around the band due to a buildup of calcium deposits and scarring of the pulmonary artery wall beneath the band, which can also inhibit blood flow.
 Additional surgeries to adjust band tightness occur in up to one-third of patients.
 Erosion of the band through the pulmonary artery has been reported, which can lead to the formation of blood clots.
 This is more evident in bands made of umbilical tape or silk rather than Silastic or Teflon bands.